ncatlab/nlab-content/pages/1/4/5/3/3541/content.md

 >[[Ian Durham]]: I would be fine with that.
 My only point is that, it had always been my understanding that the use of the word "channel" in this context can be traced back to Shannon and von Neumann using it in an information theoretic context.
 I've honestly never heard it used otherwise (caveat: obviously I am aware of its use in geography and elsewhere, I simply meant I'd never seen it used in physics in any other context).

-[[David Roberts]]: I was thinking more the analogy with biology, with channels passing various chemicals in and out of cells (cf particles in and out of atoms)
+> [[David Roberts]]: I was thinking more the analogy with biology, with channels passing various chemicals in and out of cells (cf particles in and out of atoms)

+> [[Ian Durham]]: Doh!
+Completely forgot about that use.
+Well, apparently I am very much mistaken in this regard.
+In any case, I definitely would be fine with a general discussion of channels with a pointer here.

 Note, however, that these are not necessarily the same $C^{*}$-algebras.
 Since the channels are represented by square matrices, the input and output $C^{*}$-algebras must have the same dimension, $d$.
 Thus we can consider them both subsets of some $d$-dimensional $C^{*}$-algebra, $C$, i.e. $A \subset C$ and $B \subset C$.
 Thus a quantum channel is a mapping from $C$ to itself.